 We continue walking until we get to Führer Bunker –Hitler’s Personal Bunker.
 It is the biggest building in the complex.
 Surprisingly, its exterior still stands with some noticeable cracks and damage, but its interior is completely destroyed.
 Oddly this is bunker #13.

 We enter the bunker.
 It is dark, cold, and humid.
 The walls are full of sweat.
 The sound of the water drops echoes on the empty space.
 As I make my way inside, it is impossible for me to recognize whether the remaining debris and fragments were once part of the wall, ceiling, or floor.
 The interior is obliterated; the environment, ominous.

-As we exit Hitler’s bunker, crossing through one of the crumbled thick walls that is almost laying flat on the ground, Jadwiga offers me a piece of a slightly discolored yellow tile that belonged to the Bunker’s Kitchen.
+As we exit Hitler’s bunker, crossing through one of the crumbled thick walls that are almost laying flat on the ground, Jadwiga offers me a piece of a slightly discolored yellow tile that belonged to the Bunker’s Kitchen.
 I’m astounded by this act.
 She is giving me a unique souvenir.